Alcohol detox always requires professional supervision as the side effects may be life threatening.

 Medical detoxification should be implemented at the same time as an assessment.
 This assessment should examine medical, social, personal, spiritual, wellness, and psychological factors.
 After a thorough assessment of these and also any underlying psychiatric issues, addiction specialists can properly administer and monitor a medical detoxification regimen that is safe and comfortable.

-Detox is the medical treatment of the physical addiction to a substance.
+Detox is the medical treatment of physical addiction to a substance.

 This complicated process involves using medications to assist in the gradual withdrawal from a dependency.